tlr.rolleigraphy.eu

 Of course there will be others who would do a good job on your Rolleiflex.
 I suggest that you send your TLR to a person whith ample experience in servicing Rolleiflex TLR’s.
 They are quite complex cameras.

 I am in more or less regular contact with some of the listed repair shops.
 I know that others are still in business.
 From some I have not heard since being recommended.
 That can be many years ago.
 Following some entries I may have added a request for information.
 I fear those shops are closed.
 If you should find out that one is still open, a message to me will be very much appreciated.
-If you feel you should contact me before or after a repair, do not hesitate to do so.
-To re-assure everyone: this hardly ever happens.

 Most shops have websites.
 Please find contact information on the site.
 Some do not have a site.
 The contact information on this page may be dated.
 Contact the shop to check the address before shipping anything.